Followers

 Royal American

-With the end of the war, the Dutch Brigade was reduced to one battalion, prompting Fraser to seek his fortunes elsewhere.
-The outbreak of the Seven Years' War offered a golden opportunity for an eager and now experienced young Highlander.
+With the end of the war, the Dutch Brigade was reduced to a single battalion, prompting Fraser to look for opportunities elsewhere.
+The start of the Seven Years' War provided a prime chance for an eager and now experienced young Highlander.
 In 1756, Fraser joined the British Army’s 62nd Royal American Regiment of Foot.
-Renumbered as the 60th the following year, it later gained fame as The King’s Royal Rifle Corps.
+Renumbered as the 60th the following year, it later became known as The King’s Royal Rifle Corps.

 Back to the Clan